 Harry crashed back into the couch.
 ‘Now you can turn it off.’

 But there was more to do.
-Harry hadn’t checked his feeds all night, the meal with Karen and the aborted attempt in the club had taken all his attention.
+Harry hadn’t checked his feeds all night, the meal with Hannah and the aborted attempt in the club had taken all his attention.

 ‘Show me my feeds, messages first, then social, just the main stuff, nothing too deep.
 Then local news and sport.’